-“Poured a caramel, amber, clear color with five fingers of khaki, frothy head, which settled nicely.
+“It poured a caramel, amber, clear color with five fingers of khaki, frothy head, which settled nicely.
 Lots of bubbles streaming up from the bottom of the glass.
 Sporadic spots of lacing along the sides of the glass.
 Average-to-above average retention on the top all the way down.”

 Sometimes over-thinking can be the bane of anyone’s existence.
 I just recently read a wonderful theory regarding the asteroid that landed in Mexico some 66 million years ago, in essence, wiping out 80 percent of the life on earth.
-The theory states that if the asteroid had landed 5 minutes earlier or 5 minutes later or even had a slightly different trajectory (we’re talking feet here) the dinosaurs would most certainly still rule the earth giving mammals no opportunity to thrive.
+The theory states that if the asteroid had landed 5 minutes earlier or 5 minutes later, or even had a slightly different trajectory (we’re talking feet here) then dinosaurs would most certainly still rule the earth giving mammals no opportunity to thrive.
 You wouldn’t exist.
 The crap computer that I am typing on now wouldn’t exist.
-This was confounding to me because I had laid in my bed at times (listening to Depeche Mode….just kidding.) trying to wrap my head around the astronomical odds off surviving during the sperm/egg process and now the chances of being “me” were so large I would have to write the number down from here and the moon and back over a trillion times.
-(This is a made-up equation by the way…as you may or may not know…I am no scientist.)
+This was confounding to me because I had laid in my bed at times trying to wrap my head around the astronomical odds of surviving during the sperm/egg process and now the chances of being “me” were so large I would have to write the number down from here and the moon and back over a trillion times.
+(This is a made-up equation by the way, as you may or may not know…I am no scientist.)